betweenthebars1111/medihub-portfolio/README.md

 Deployed and live on the client's shared hosting.
 The live instance is an internal system behind a login wall and is not linked publicly.

-**A note on the name.** *Medihub* is a neutral product identity created for this public write-up — the name, logo, and navy palette above exist so the client's own company name and branding stay off a public portfolio page.
-Everything else you see is the real system: the same screens, the same data model, the same code.
-The deployed instance runs under the client's identity.

 ---